patreus-sec/linux-learning/day1-linux-basics.md

 ## Summary

-Day 1 was about understanding Linux structure and navigation.
+Day 1 helped me understand how Linux is structured and how to move through the system using the terminal.